 When a person views any type of content, whether it's a book, a magazine, a poster, or a webpage, they expect to be able to move their eyes across it in a natural fashion.
 There are some minor cultural differences involved here, relating to the written direction of the viewer's native language, but every person is going to naturally want to start at the top of a page and move their eyes in the direction they're used to reading — even if the page is mostly images and little text, like an online store category page.

-As the viewer looks at the page, they'll need some quick moments to pause and let their eyes (and brains) rest as they absorb the information they just took in. if you don't provide them with these moments of rest, they'll get overwhelmed and turn away from your website.
+As the viewer looks at the page, they'll need some quick moments to pause and let their eyes (and brain) rest as they absorb the information they just took in. if you don't provide them with these moments of rest, they'll get overwhelmed and turn away from your website.
 Your site's layout is critical for giving your visitors a comfortable environment to absorb the information you're presenting to them.

 This is why the best eCommerce website layouts are based on a grid, with sufficient whitespace between products and other elements.
 The grid layout doesn't force the visitor's eyes to jump around, and the whitespace allows them to rest.